mikael-ros/tool-card/readme.md

 ```html
 <li class="proficient">🦝 Racoon Tool</li>
 ```
+Though you can put this class on any element, as it just changes the ``background-color`` property.
 ##### 🖌 Colors
 There are 6 colors corresponding to the 6 proficiencies, which you can change easily by editing CSS variables at the top of the SVG.